shmfyb/fyber-test/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 This project provides a consul local environment, and a flask application which sets/gets keys from the consul.
-The flask expose port 5000 and register with proxy listening on port 80 (service mesh)
+The flask exposes port 5000 and register with proxy listening on port 80 (service mesh)

 <!-- GETTING STARTED -->
 ## Getting Started